ucphhpc/jupyter_service/README.rst

 TODO: update architecture image

-The stack is made of a 2 layered docker service stack, i.e. any external request is received by the jupyterhub service.
+The stack is made of a 2 layered docker swarm stack, i.e. any external request is received by the jupyterhub service which handles whether a user is allow to start a notebook.

-As defined by `Authenticators <https://jupyterhub.readthedocs.io/en/stable/ reference/authenticators.html>`_ Jupyterhub allows for a custom authenticator to be enabled.
-Hence whether requests needs to be authenticated to launch notebooks via the jupyterhub web interface, depends on which ``authenticator_class`` is defined in the example/jupyterhub_config.py configuration file.
+This is defined by `Authenticators <https://jupyterhub.readthedocs.io/en/stable/ reference/authenticators.html>`_ where Jupyterhub allows for a custom authenticator to be selected based on the local requirements.
+Hence how a user should be authenticated before they are able to launch notebooks via the jupyterhub web interface.
+The authenticator itself is selected by defining the ``authenticator_class`` variable as shown in the example/jupyterhub_config.py configuration file.

 Beyond authentication, jupyterhub also allows for a custom `Spawner <https://jupyterhub.readthedocs.io/en/stable/reference/spawners.html>`_